jkussmann/noun_phrase_tagger/README.md

 # Noun Phrase Tagger
-This is a part of speech tagger using NLTK, Spacy, and Stanford Core NLP.
+This is a noun phrase tagger using NLTK, Spacy, and Stanford Core NLP.
 The results of each one is consolidated to include any tags ommitted by one of the taggers.
 If there is disagreement among the taggers for a word, the majority is used.
 If all 3 taggers disagree, Spacy is used.

 ## Getting Started